 What do you remember most about the challenges of watching over a high level person like him?

-Um, let’s go back to purpose.
+Let’s go back to purpose.
 So you were talking about how the people on the next hill over didn’t make it.
 And that impacted you very deeply.
 Right?
-And you’ve made a choice, a decision at that point, at some level, really deep level that you were going to live your life as, um, what’s the right word?
-I don’t know.
-Make it a life worth living,
+And you’ve made a choice, a decision at that point, at a really deep level – that you were going to live your life as – what’s the right word?
+I don’t know – make it a life worth living.

-A life worth living, right and live a good life and leave and do the most I could in the time allotted for me to make up for the fact that at least those six guys weren’t able to move forward in their lives.
+A life worth living, right.
+Live a good life, and do the most I could in the time allotted for me to make up for the fact that at least those six guys weren’t able to move forward in their lives.
 They weren’t able to have a family, have a job, contribute to society.

 And maybe describe that in a way that other people that are facing something similar might understand and give them hope to get through their own experience like that.

 Right.
 Well, I think you have a good sense for that, Doug.
 It’s not something you think about.
 It’s not something that you reflect back on it.
 It’s kind of ingrained in you at that point.

 Over time – there’s quiet times of your life when you think, “Hey, what can I be doing?”
 For example, you know, getting up early, get up at four in the morning and do physical training.
 Do push-ups, do four or five-mile runs before the sun even gets up, and go to school at night.
 All my degrees were done at night school.
 I got up at four o’clock in the morning, went to the gym, did running, and went to the office.